Top 10 High-Fiber Foods For Gut And Overall Health

 • Raspberries

-• Soluble fiber: Absorbs the water in the food, turning into a gel-like substance that slows down digestion and softens the stool.
-This aids in lowering cholesterol and blood sugar regulation
+• Soluble fiber: Absorbs the water in the food, turning it into a gel-like substance that slows down digestion and softens the stool.
+This aids in lowering cholesterol and blood sugar regulation.

-• Insoluble fiber: Doesn’t dissolve in water so it makes stool bulky.
-It moves to the digestive system quickly hence helping stool to pass easily, therefore, preventing constipation
+• Insoluble fiber: It doesn‘t dissolve in water, making stool bulky.
+It moves to the digestive system quickly, helping stool pass easily and preventing constipation.

 How much fiber do you need?